Kevinsomnia/GLenjhin/README.md

 Some C++/OpenGL rendering practice.
 It's pronounced "glen jin".

-Compiled with MSVC, C++17.
+Compiled with MSVC v143, C++17.
 Using OpenGL 4.6 Core.
 The rendering pipeline is very object-oriented, which should make the rendering pipeline flexible at the cost of some performance.

 Supports Windows 64-bit only.